20254 Dupont Blvd, Georgetown, DE

 He said he knew that radio, particularly talk radio, could offer them the news and education they hungered for and give Andrade the chance to put down roots that meant something.

-“Miami is in a beautiful state with lots of opportunities, but it was too busy and had lots of competition with Hispanic media outlets,” he said.
-“But here in Delaware was a state of opportunities.
-There were no Spanish stations, no competition.
+“Miami is a beautiful city with lots of opportunities, but it was too busy and had lots of competition with Hispanic media outlets,” he said.
+“But here in Delaware it was a state of opportunities.
+There were no Spanish stations, and no competition.

 “I chose to be the head of the mouse and not the tail of the lion.”

-In 2010, Andrade leased a frequency for Maxima 95.3 FM from Great Scott Broadcasting Network.
-That frequency now reaches 95 percent of Delmarva’s Latino Community.
+In 2010, Andrade leased a frequency for Maxima 900 am in the beginning and now 95.3 FM from Great Scott Broadcasting Network.
+That frequency now reaches 95 percent of Delmarva’s Latino Community and is the most powerful influencer in the region.

 In addition to offering Latin music, Andrade opted to produce and broadcast shows that featured experts in legal, financial, and faith-based areas but also met the cultural heritage of his audience.